Here is some information about Oakmount Veterinary Hospital in Burnley. Sheryl Calway is the clinical director.

 Our practice is currently in the process of being renovated, due to the dramatic expansion of the Exotic Department.

 The builders have been on site for the past 10 months, allowing us to upgrade facilities throughout the practice.
-However, in the next few months, the exotics wing is due to be
+However, in the next few months, the exotics wing is due to be started.

 At present, patients are hospitalised in a separate area of the practice, planned deliberately to keep these prey species away from the sight, sounds and smell of predators and minimise their stress.
 However, plans have been drawn up to enable designated avian, reptile and mammalian wards to be constructed, in addition to separate facilities for wildlife and isolation of infectious disease patients.